-The Abbey is a friendly community where all age groups mix readily, whether it be in one of the three common room areas, or within the house as a whole.
-The Abbey is also a positive, dynamic and especially happy place.
-The girls are confident in developing their own identities and their ability to express themselves, which is evident in how they develop ideas and initiatives rather than be driven unquestioningly by tradition.
-This is in part due to the girls being given the opportunity to learn from their experiences, but also due to the excellent support and encouragement given by House Tutors, our Matron - Chris Pooler and Housemistress Louise Wilbraham.
-Our 6th form also set an excellent example to the girls in their enthusiasm and attitude to challenges.
+Centrally located on campus, The Abbey was the first purpose-built girls’ house and is famous for being a friendly community where all age groups mix readily.
+The Abbey is a positive, dynamic and especially happy place.
+The girls are confident in developing their own identities and their ability to express themselves, and develop ideas or initiatives.
+This is in part due to the girls being given the opportunity to share and learn from their experiences, but also due to the excellent support and encouragement given by House Tutors, our Matron, Philippa Cripps and Housemistress Louise Wilbraham.